jfxcore/fxml-compiler/docs/markup-extension.md

 ## Where markup extensions can be used
 Markup extensions fall into two semantic categories, which determine the position in which a markup extension can be used:

-- **Value supplier**, which provides a value to a property, constructor argument, or method argument.
+- **Value supplier**, which provides a value to a property, collection item, array component, constructor argument, or method argument.
 This is the most general form of a markup extension, as it works in any position where a value is expected.

   ```xml
   <!-- fx:Observe in supplier position: provides an ObservableValue